Federal Volunteer Standards of Conduct Agreement – VITA/TCE Programs

 Historical Past-Year Versions of Federal Form 13615

-We have a total of seven past-year versions of Form 13615 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 13615 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 13615 (Rev. 10-2018)